 Students are expected to know and abide by the regulations governing recognized student groups.
 Students who join, accept membership or affiliate in any way with a student group whose recognition has been withdrawn are thereby in violation of Stockton University regulations and are subjected to judicial referral to the Campus Hearing Board, which may result in disciplinary action.
 Students who assist in perpetuating these organizations are subject to the same disciplinary action.

-Available office space is provided to recognized student organizations in good standing that have completed a club/organization roster, attended all required meetings and training programs, and completed all necessary paperwork.
-It should be understood that the number of offices is limited and not all qualified student clubs/organizations will receive one.
-For qualified offices not receiving office space a storage locker will be assigned.
+Available office space is provided to recognized student organizations in good standing that have completed all registration requirements, attended all required meetings and training programs, and completed all necessary paperwork.
+It should be understood that the number of offices is limited and not all qualified student organizations will receive one.
+For qualified organizations not receiving office space, a storage locker will be assigned (based on availability).

 Student Senate, Stockton Entertainment Team, and Greek Council will be assigned permanent offices given the goals of these organizations and their oversight of student life.
-If for some reason these organizations cease operations, the office will be reassigned to another organization.
+If these organizations cease operations, the office will be reassigned to another organization.

 Priority of office assignments will be based on:

-- Activity and involvement through programs, workshops and meetings
+- History of activity and involvement through programs, workshops, University wide events and meetings.

 Student Organization Office Use